daxelrod/jowl/CONTRIBUTING.md

    If the build doesn't pass, but [Travis Continuous Integration](https://travis-ci.org/daxelrod/jowl) shows the same commit passing, there's either something wrong with your development environment, or your platform is different than the ones Jowl is tested on.
    Feel free to file an issue (and link to the Travis build for the commit) and we'll get to the bottom of it.
+1. Ensure your text editor is using LF (Unix) line endings.
 1. [Write a test](#testing) for your new behavior and verify that it fails.
 1. Modify the [source code](src/) or until the build passes again.